SUSAN TREGONING PHOTOGRAPHY

 13 Graves

-It is a mystery how these thirteen Confederate soldiers came to be buried alongside The Trace.
+It is a mystery how these thirteen Confederate soldiers came to be buried alongside the Trace.
 No battles took place near here.
-Could they have been wounded during the Shiloh or Corinth Battles and retreated along the trace; or possibly, guarding the Tupelo headquarters of J.B.
+Could they have been wounded during the Shiloh or Corinth Battles and retreated along the Trace, or possibly guarding the Tupelo headquarters of J.B.
 Hood’s Army of Tennessee at the end of the Civil War?
 Or worse, did they die of starvation or one of the many diseases that raged through the army camps while trying to make their way home after the war?

 We will never know.